AdelaideCPC/aucpl-cli/README.md

 - `aucpl problem solve`: Automatically generate output test cases for a given problem
 - `aucpl problem test`: Automatically run all tests for a given problem
 - `aucpl problem check`: Ensure test cases and files are not missing
+- `aucpl problem generate`: Generate test case inputs with generator files
+- `aucpl problem compare`: Compare two or more solutions and their outputs
+- `aucpl problem fuzz`: Find potential edge cases and bugs in two or more solutions
 - `aucpl problem archive`: Archive a problem

 Competitions